cohesity/cohesity_sdk/cohesity_sdk/helios/docs/RecoveriesApi.md

 id = "4:072888001528021798096225500850762068629:39333975650685139102691291732729478601482026" # str | Specifies the id of a Recovery.
+access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Cancel Recovery for a given id.
 	client.recoveries.cancel_recovery_by_id(id)
+except ApiException as e:
+	print("Exception when calling RecoveriesApi->cancel_recovery_by_id: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Cancel Recovery for a given id.
+	client.recoveries.cancel_recovery_by_id(id, access_cluster_id=access_cluster_id, region_id=region_id)
 except ApiException as e:
 	print("Exception when calling RecoveriesApi->cancel_recovery_by_id: %s\n" % e)
 ```